Archives January 2010

 I've now written, worked with and generally explored form handling in web development a great deal more than I've enjoyed.
 I haven't seen anything that satisfies me.

 You can code basic form handling in minutes, but then sharing with anyone else is lost.
-The intricate messy details of formatting/layout of the ...
+The intricate messy details of formatting/layout of the GUI widgets, the placement ...

 - Jan.
 3, 2010